walkerjbarry/walkerjbarry/README.md

 - 👋 Hi, I’m @walkerjbarry
-- 👀 I work as a Web Developer for an organization based in education.
-I spend a great deal of time creating, troubleshooting, and maintaining (WCAG-compliant) web resources.
+- 👀 As a Front End Developer, I spend a great deal of time creating, troubleshooting, and maintaining (WCAG-compliant) web resources.
-My work supports teachers and students, and is very satisfying.
+My current work supports teachers and students, and is very satisfying.
 I'm intellectually curious, enthusiastic, really love learning, and love supporting my fellow career - switchers!
 -
 - 📫 Feel free to reach out and connect!